 Tornadoes in Vermont are rare, but there are occasional tornado warnings issued by the National Weather Service and the College takes them seriously.
 In the event of a tornado warning, and with the onset of extremely high winds, be prepared to do the following:

-- The basements of Frost Hall, Aiken Hall, Hall Four (windowless areas), Davis Hall (windowless areas), Administration Building, Library, East Academic Building, Fine Arts Building, Student Center, Facilities Building, Admissions Building, windowless areas of the dining hall.
+- The basements of Frost Hall, Aiken Hall, Edward Durell Stone Hall (windowless areas), Davis Hall (windowless areas), Administration Building, Library, East Academic Building, Fine Arts Building, Student Center, Facilities Building, Admissions Building, windowless areas of the dining hall.

-- The interior, windowless hallways of the first floor of Frost Hall, Aiken Hall, Middle Hall, Hall Four, Davis Hall, Chumley Halls, the Administration Building, East Academic Building, Fine Arts Building.
+- The interior, windowless hallways of the first floor of Frost Hall, Aiken Hall, Middle Hall, Stone Hall, Davis Hall, Chumley Halls, the Administration Building, East Academic Building, Fine Arts Building.